jgulledge19/GroupEletters/core/components/groupeletters/docs/readme.txt

 Component: GroupEletters
 -------------------
 Version: 1.0 alpha
-Date: March, 27rd, 2012
+Date: April, 27th, 2012
-Author: Joshua Gulledge (jgulledge19@hotmail.com) some code is from Ditsnews -> Dit's Media (info@ditsmedia.nl)
+Author: Joshua Gulledge (jgulledge19@hotmail.com) some code is basied on the Ditsnews Extra
 License: GNU GPLv2 (or later at your option)

 create TVs -
     eletterFromEmail